Tunel de Guajataca

-The Guajataca Tunnel was part of a larger construction that would eventually connect San Juan in the north to Ponce in the south.
-At around 514 feet long, it is the larger of two tunnels (joined by a steel viaduct) connecting the towns of Isabela and Quebradillas through the Guajataca River Canyon.
-Trains carrying both passengers and sugarcane rumbled through it for nearly a century.
+The Guajataca Tunnel was part of a larger construction project that would eventually connect San Juan in the north to Ponce in the south.
+At around 514 feet long the Black Tunnel is the longer of the two tunnels connected by a tall steel bridge known as the Red Bridge spanning the Guajataca River.
+Trains carrying both passengers and sugarcane rumbled over and through them until 1953.

-Although now only a paved walking path runs through El Tunel Negro, it remains significant as both a feat of engineering and a marker of a moment of political transition.
+Although now only a paved walking path runs through El Tunel de Guajataca, it remains significant as both a feat of engineering and a marker of a moment of political transition.
 It was declared a historical monument in 2000.

 Know Before You Go